-The Rotation PhD programme in plant and microbial sciences, is designed for outstanding applicants with excellent academic records who show the potential for research at the highest level.
+Designed for outstanding applicants with excellent academic records who show the potential for research at the highest level

 Special features of the programme include the freedom to select;